 Jute mallow (Corchorus olitorius), commonly known as wild okra, is a crop also called the “west African sorrel” in English (PROTA, 2010).
 In Nigeria it is locally called “Ayoyo” in Hausa, “Ewedu” in Yoruba and “Atyevee” in Tiv (Muntari, 2019).
 It is a member of the family Taliacea and is presently found all over the tropics (Muntari, 2019).
 The origin of jute mallow is often disputed, though Africa is considered as its primary center of origin.
 It is the most common leafy vegetable in many African countries including Cote d’Ivoire, Benin, Nigeria, Cameroon, Sudan, Kenya, Uganda, Zimbabwe, Egypt and South Asia, existing as either wild or cultivated vegetable (Muntari, 2019).
 Farmers often grow Jew’s mallow in association with other vegetables or food crops such as okra, tomato, watermelon, groundnut or yam (Fondio and Grubben, 2011).
 The plant is an upright annual herb that grows up to 2m tall.
 It branches profusely and has reddish, fibrous and tough stems.
 It is grown as a vegetable on fallow land or cultivated in home gardens and occasionally sold at the market (Hedrick, 2010).

 Jute mallow leaves are eaten cooked and sometimes the young leaves and the immature fruits are added to salads.
 These are high in protein and can be dried and/ or used as a thickener in soups (Hedrick, 2010; Masarirambi et al., 2011).
 Jute is also a source of natural, long and soft vegetable fiber with a golden silky shine, termed as “The Golden Fiber” (Gordon, 2005).
 As one of the cheapest and strongest of all natural fibres, it is considered as fibre of the future (Shahid et al., 2016).
-Its fibre is renewable, cheap, and biodegradable and can be recycled (Adediran et al., 2015).
+It’s fibre is renewable, cheap, biodegradable and can be recycled (Adediran et al., 2015).
 It is a versatile and environment-friendly natural ﬁber that generates diversiﬁed value-added products.
 Traditionally, being among the strong and durable fabric, jute fiber has been used to manufacture packaging materials like hessian, sacks, bags, ropes, twines and home textiles as carpet floor mats, carpet backing cloth, jute shoe rack etc (Gordon, 2005).
 In fact, it is reported to fall into the best ﬁber category along with Kenaf (Hibiscus cannabinus L.), industrial hemp (Cannabis sativa L.), Ramie (Boehmerianivea L.) and Banana (Musa acuminatacolla) ﬁbers (Siddiqur, 2010).

 Fibre yields equivalent to over 2,500kg ha-1 of fibre have been obtained from small experimental plots (Phillips, 1977; Medhanie et al., 2017).
-However there is little or no statistics about the fiber production in Nigeria.
+However, there is little or no statistics about the fiber production in Nigeria.

-Jute mallow requires a warm and humid climate with temperatures ranging between 240C to 370C for annual growth.
-Constant rain or water logging soil conditions are deleterious to the crops growth.
+Jute mallow requires warm and humid climate with temperatures ranging between 240C to 370C for annual growth.
+Constant rain or water logging soil conditions are deleterious to the crop growth.
 Grey alluvial soils with good depth, are reported to be best for jute cultivation.
 However, jute is widely grown on sandy loam's and clay loam's (WorldJute.Com, 2002).
 It tolerates soil pH of 4.5 - 8.0 (Palada and Chang, 2003; Mgolozeli et al., 2022).
 Traditionally, farmers broadcast seed without any consideration to spacing or the optimal density per area of cultivation.
 About 5-7 kg seeds per hectare are recommended to be sown using inter-row spacing of 60cm with subsequent thinning using intra-row spacing of 5-7cm; following germination 3 -10 days after sowing (WorldJute.com, 2002).